|

-A System of Linear Equations With
+Solving A System of Linear Equations

-The followings are some simple examples that are solved by the techniques of elimination using substitution and Gauss-Jordan elimination.
+A system of linear equations involving two or three variables can be solved using techniques learned in elementary algebra.
+These techniques are not suitable for system involving larger numbers of variables.
+A method called the Gauss-Jordan elimination is used to solve for systems involving larger numbers of variables.
+The following simple examples illustrate the techniques of elimination using substitution and Gauss-Jordan elimination.
 The result of each example is then confirmed by using the GraphFunc utility online.
 (You need Java Runtime Environment to run GraphFunc applet in this website.)

-System of Linear Equations in Two Variables |
+Solving System of Linear Equations in Two Variables

-Solve by elimination using substitution.
-Find
+Example 1 Solve by elimination using substitution.
+Find andthat satisfy the following equations:

 Solution